13h3r/tele2gis/README.md

 # Telegram Bot for 2gis

 This is very simple telegram bot for 2gis.
-The bot available - [here](http://telegram.me/two_gis_bot)
+The bot is available - [here](http://telegram.me/two_gis_bot)

 # Features
-Ask for an organization and get list of organizations with their addresses.
+Ask for an organization and get the list of organizations with their addresses.

+# Technologies
+The bot is fully asynchronous and non-blocking.
+Akka-stream and akka-http used.

 # How to run
 Prepare config